MicrosoftDX/DeviceSilhouette/Documentation/deployment.md

 ## Set the service port

+Make a decesion about the port you want the service to be avilabe.
+Make sure this port is configured correctly on the Load balancer load balancing rules, and it is enable on the VNET/ Network Security group.
-You can chnage the service port by setting the endpoint in StateManagementServiceWebAPI\PackageRoot\ServiceManifest.xml
+Set the service in StateManagementServiceWebAPI\PackageRoot\ServiceManifest.xml

 ## Deploy to service fabric